-Virtual reality and augmented reality are terms used to describe the use of technology and related systems to facilitate an interactive computer-generated sensory or perceptual information and experience.
-Both use sensory feedbacks such as auditory or visual feedback to provide their users with an immersive experience within a computer-mediated reality.
+Virtual reality and augmented reality or VR and AR are terms used to describe the use of technology and related systems to facilitate interactive computer-generated sensory or perceptual information and experiences.
+Both utilize sensory feedback, such as auditory or visual cues, to provide users with an immersive experience within a computer-mediated reality.
 However, despite the mentioned similarities, virtual reality and augmented reality have different conceptual and operational frameworks, characteristics, and applications.

 VR focuses on immersing users in an artificially produced virtual or simulated environment to enable them to experience computer-generated perceptual information.
 AR augments or supplements the real world with computer-generated perceptual information.
-It does not draw users into a simulated environment but instead, keeps them in their real world while providing them with additional perceptual information generated by a computer.
+It does not transport users into a simulated environment but instead keeps them in their real world while providing additional perceptual information generated by a computer.

-While there are those who classify mixed reality as a subset of augmented reality and thus, another type of virtual reality, there are those who argue for strictly differentiating these three to avoid lexical confusion.
+There are those who classify mixed reality as a subset of augmented reality and thus, another type of virtual reality, there are those who argue for strictly differentiating these three to avoid lexical confusion.

 Remember that virtual reality immerses users in a simulated world or artificial environment.
 Augmented reality overlays computer-generated perceptual information, such as digital objects or content, onto the real-world or natural environment.

 Mixed reality or MR has emerged as a technology that combines virtual reality and augmented reality to merge real-world environment and computer-generated environments or create a mixed environment where the real world coexists with digital content.
 MR anchors computer-generated perceptual information to the natural world and the real-world environment.